-East Coast Medical Director Dr. Molly McShane, MD, MPH is a board certified psychiatrist and practices psychotherapy and medication management for a range of psychiatric conditions including, but not limited to, depression, anxiety, trauma, ADHD, bipolar disorder, obsessive-compulsive disorder, PTSD, panic attacks, substance abuse and eating disorders.
-In part one of this two part series, Dr. McShane dives into the neurobiology and genetics of mental health disorders.
+East Coast Medical Director Dr. Molly Perlman, MD, MPH is a board certified psychiatrist and practices psychotherapy and medication management for a range of psychiatric conditions including, but not limited to, depression, anxiety, trauma, ADHD, bipolar disorder, obsessive-compulsive disorder, PTSD, panic attacks, substance abuse and eating disorders.
+In part one of this two part series, Dr. Perlman dives into the neurobiology and genetics of mental health disorders.

 It is an exciting time in the world of brain and mental health research.
 Over the past few years, there has been an exponential increase in research findings in the neurobiology and genetics of mental health disorders.
 While we have known for decades that mental disorders are related to dysfunction in brain pathways, we are now able to say that mental illnesses are brain diseases.